 To find out about the details of everyday life like clothes, houses, games, birthdays, furniture and school I used ancient Roman writings, paintings, mosaics, sculptures and archaeology.
 These writings or remains from the past are called “primary sources”.
 I read books, articles and museum information pages written by archaeologists and historians to learn about them.
 These modern works are called “secondary sources”.
 Sometimes the remains from the past were so fragmentary that my answer to Anna’s questions was “Nobody knows!”

-From Roman letters, poems, recipes and farming manuals (always checking the original Latin text!)
+From Roman letters, poems, novels, recipes and farming manuals (always checking the original Latin text!)
 I found out about:

 - farming and villas in the countryside,

 - birthdays and presents,

 - festivities to welcome the emperor,

 When Anna wanted to know if a child slave could become an apprentice to a wall painter, I looked at ancient contracts and found out that a slave of the age of about 12 could be apprenticed by his master to a craft.